 You need OpenTelemetry-native, full-stack observability with predictable pricing and flexible deployment.
 It’s the best choice for startups, DevOps/SRE teams, and regulated enterprises that value speed, data ownership, and transparency.

-- For startups and SMBs: Rapid setup in under an hour, flat $0.15/GB pricing, and unlimited data retention — perfect for early-stage teams that need control without surprise bills.
+- For startups and SMBs: Rapid setup in under an hour, $0.15/GB pricing, and unlimited data retention — perfect for early-stage teams that need control without surprise bills.

 - For full-stack observability: Unified APM, infra, logs, metrics, traces, RUM, and synthetic monitoring from one dashboard for complete MELT visibility.